-- Assessment Method: The primary direct measures that are being used to assess this outcome are the Midterm and Final exam questions that are completed in RMP 557.
+- Assessment Method: The primary direct measures that are being used to assess this outcome are the quiz questions that are completed in RMP 557.
 These exams focus on primary and secondary dimensions of diversity as covered in the RMP 557 course.
-The outcome states that 70% of students will receive a 75% or better on the assigned content areas on the rubric.
+The outcome states that 80% of students will score 85% or better on the relevant quiz questions.

-- Result: The results of this measure indicate our target of having more than 70% of students scoring above 75% on the midterm and final exams.
-Approximately 85% of students scored 75% or better on the midterm and final exams in RMP 557.
+- Result: The results of this measure indicate our target of having more than 80% of students scoring above 85% on the quiz questions.
+Approximately 81% of students scored 85% or better on the quiz questions in RMP 557.

 - Learning Outcome: Students shall develop a comprehensive marketing or promotional plan for a leisure agency.

-- Quality of Instruction: The average student rating of the quality of instruction in our undergraduate classes was 4.66 on a 5-point scale.
+- Quality of Instruction: The average student rating of the quality of instruction in our undergraduate classes during AY 2019-2020 was 4.70 on a 5-point scale.